codewitch-honey-crisis/clasp/README.md

 See the README.md at each sub-project for usage

-The www_test is an example PlatformIO project written for the ESP-IDF and ESP32s to demonstrate these facilities
+The esp32_www project is an example PlatformIO project written for the ESP-IDF and ESP32s to demonstrate these facilities